Skip to main content

 So, I used to have a bunch of fancy 3D graphics here, but I realized that this—just you and me having an honest conversation—would be a better way to tell you about myself.
 We've seen enough humblebragging, so let's cut it and talk about some genuine stuff.

 Foremost, I consider myself an accelerationist in many fields, albeit the only field I am actively participating in right now is oss/acc (i.e., build more, ship more, talk more open source!)
 I built and led some successful OSS projects, one even getting me MikeRoweSofted.
 I have my opinionated stack, focusing on ergonomics and elasticity.
-I code a lot and feel happy when people send me excellent reviews and mindful thoughts.
+I feel particularly happy when people send me excellent and mindful thoughts.
 While oss/acc is the only field I am actively into, I want to expand to nuc/acc, bme/acc, med/acc, and eventually sci/acc.

 Speaking of med/acc, I am very fortunate to work in the field of my interest.
 I am working on MLOps for a Medical AI company.
-Our automation software solves all the medical licensing issues and thus can handle training life-saving AIs.
-I want to contribute to a better ecosystem by building a competitive open-market product and open-sourcing them.
+Our automation software solves all the medical AI issues.
+I want to contribute to a better ecosystem by building a competitive global open-market product and potentially open-sourcing them.
 (We are getting there step by step.
 Stay tuned.)

 I love lateral thinking (thinking outside the box) and crazy ideas.
 For example, how can you say, "Shooting rockets are too expensive," then "OK, just land them and reuse them."
 When paired with exceptional engineering talents, lateral thinking can make amazing breakthroughs regardless of field.